matvign/batchrenamer/docs/documentation.md

 002_file

 %f/_/%a
-represents a letter sequence starting at a and resetting when we go beyond z.
+represents a letter sequence starting at a and resetting when greater than z.

 e.g. %f/_/%a
 file_a